Multi-Document Keyphrase Extraction: Dataset, Baselines and Review: New Dataset

-We then unified $D_t$'s $n_t$ lists of keyphrases (from the single-document \kpx~dataset), removing exact phrase duplicates and phrases that do not appear anywhere in $D_t$,\footnote{Since we consider the task of keyphrase \textit{extraction}, all keyphrases must be contained within the document set.
-16 of 2488 keyphrases were removed in total.} to form a single list of potential keyphrases, $K_t'$.
+We then unified $D_t$'s $n_t$ lists of keyphrases (from the single-document \kpx~dataset), removing duplicates and phrases not appearing in $D_t$,\footnote{In keyphrase \textit{extraction}, all keyphrases must be contained within the document set.
+We removed 16 of 2488 keyphrases that mistakenly appeared in the original single-doc dataset.} to form a single list of potential keyphrases, $K_t'$.
 Each phrase $p \in K_t'$ was then scored as $phrase\_score(p, t) = avg_{w \in p}(word\_score(w, t))$, i.e. the average of $p$'s stem scores.
 This generated a ranked list of keyphrases, $K_t$, ordered by a salience score.

 Lastly, we merged pairs of phrases in $K_t$ where one was contained within the other (stemmed and disregarding word order), leaving only the longer variant or the one earlier in $K_t$, e.g., merging ``routine training''/ ``routine train flight''.
 Due to the variance of keyphrases' informativeness across documents, we found that this heuristic effectively filtered out overly generic or repetitive keyphrases.